taigo-k/INCI-Translator/README.md

 ## 📸 Demonstration
 ![INCI Translator CLI 実行画面](demo.png)

+## 🧐 Development Background
+The development of this tool was conceived to address the following practical inefficiencies in the cosmetic industry's data handling, particularly concerning ingredient information.

+1. Inefficient Operations Due to Lengthy and Complex INCI Names The INCI (International Nomenclature of Cosmetic Ingredients) system is crucial for enabling globally standardized ingredient labeling.
+However, the names are generally very long and complex.

+  * Input and Search Burden: The necessity to manually input or copy-paste names like "Sodium Acrylate/Sodium Acryloyldimethyl Taurate Copolymer" accurately for database searches or document creation imposes a significant burden on practitioners.
+  * Risk of Copy-Paste Errors: Copying and pasting lengthy ingredient names is prone to errors.
+This introduces the risk of misinformation in product lists or websites, leading to potential quality control issues.

+2. Low Efficiency in Database Searching
+  * Limitation of Exact Match Search: Conventional systems and database searches often require an exact, character-by-character match of the INCI or Japanese name to retrieve relevant information.
+This consumes considerable time when the user does not recall the full, precise name.
+  * Inefficiency of the Format Barrier: The process of cross-referencing different formats (Japanese name vs. INCI name) often necessitates searching across multiple documents or databases, leading to fragmented and inefficient workflow.

 ## 🌟 Project Overview
 This project is a **Command Line Interface (CLI) tool** designed to mutually convert cosmetic ingredient names between **INCI names (International Nomenclature of Cosmetic Ingredients) and Japanese names**.